Homework 3 - DMAOC (div, mul, and, or, case)

 The first label in the branch table should be the label of the smallest (not necessarily first!) case.
 The last label should be the label of the largest (not necessarily last!) case.
 There should be a label for every value in between the minimum and the maximum; this means you might have more labels than cases.
 For the "holes" between cases, you should use the label of the last (not necessarily largest!) case, since this is the default.

-After the branch table, you should emit code for each case's expression, labeled with the correct label.
+After the branch table, you should emit code for each case's expression, labeled with the correct label for that case.
 Like the "then" case of an if, each case should jump to the same "continue" label.

 Using a branch table